sdurighello/vue-foursquare/README.md

 ## Technical points

-- Using Vuex with for state management, including getters, mutations and async actions
+- Using Vuex for state management, including getters, mutations and async actions

 - Code modularization with separate components and services

-- Error management through catchers and notifications
+- Error management through catchers and event notifications to users

 ## Out of scope